Saturday, February 26, 2011

 Alice C. Linsley

 James Ussher, the 17th century Anglican Archbishop of Armagh, developed a chronology using the Genesis genealogies to calculate the age of the Earth.
-His scheme is generally accepted by Young Earth Creationists who hold that the universe is less than 10,000 years old.
+His scheme is generally accepted by Young Earth Creationists who hold that the Earth is less than 10,000 years old.
+One wonders how this can be when there is substantial evidence of kingdom building by rulers in the R1b Haplogroup as early as 10,000 years ago.
+Further, modern humans had already widely dispersed across the Earth by 80,000 years ago, long before the time of Noah (BC 2490-2415).

-Most of the rulers had two wives so there were two first-born sons.
-Ussher didn't take this complication into consideration, which is another reason his chronology can't be used to determine the age of the Earth.
+Most of the rulers had two wives from whom were born two first born sons.
+Ussher failed to take this complication into consideration, which is another reason his chronology should not be used to determine the age of the Earth.

 The Genesis king lists are usually organized in depths of ten rulers.
 For example, Genesis chapter 11 lists ten kings from Noah to Abraham.
 Genesis 4 and 5 attempts to place Noah as the tenth ruler from Adam, but analysis of the kinship pattern of Genesis 4-5 reveals that Adam is not the name that heads this list.
 The name is Enoch or Nok.

-Using what we know about the kinship pattern of these rulers, we are able to reconstruct a picture of Cain and Seth's relationship to two ruling houses of ancient Africa: the House of Seti (Seth) and the House of Nok (Enoch).
+Using what we know about the kinship pattern of these rulers, we are able to reconstruct a picture of Cain and Seth's relationship to two ruling houses of ancient Africa: the House of Seti (Seth) and the House of Enoch.

 Cain married Seth's sister, a daughter of Enoch.
 Seth married Cain's sister, a daughter of Enoch.
 In other words, Cain and Seth married half-sisters.
 Cain and Seth and their half-sister brides were the offspring of Enoch by his two wives.
 So the name that belongs at the head of the Genesis 4-5 king lists is not Adam, but Enoch.
 The African form of Enoch is Nok.